Georgia Rare Species and Natural Community Data

 GIS Software Used for Tutorials

-Less EOs for a Given Location Over Time
+Fewer EOs for a Given Location Over Time

 Several people have noticed that rare species that previously were reported for certain counties, quarter quads or HUC watersheds are no longer reported for these areas in our currently provided data.
 This is primarily because newly revised boundaries of EOs, using better data, are almost always smaller when they don't have as much uncertainty distance added in.
 These revised EO boundaries will then intersect fewer counties, quarter quads or HUC watersheds than they did previously.
-To a smaller degree attrition is due to misidentified specimens and taxonomic changes.
+To a smaller degree, attrition is due to misidentified specimens and taxonomic changes.

 Attribute Columns for Rare Element Datasets